UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_job_example.md

 ```{literalinclude} water_Linda.com
 :language: bash
 ```
-    Note the preamble contains the line `%NPROCSHARED=2` which specifies the number of cores for each worker.
+Note the preamble contains the line `%NPROCSHARED` which specifies the number of cores for each worker.

 - Job script example (`betzy_g16.sh`):